 And with such a small amount of wall space below the chair rail (only this area shown plus a small area on the other side), they were probably able to get away with using just one roll:

 Another favorite of mine is {this patterned grasscloth wallpaper} that was used to line the back of a pair of bookcases.
-Can you imagine the back of those bookcases being painted white and how much less interesting this space would be??
+Can you imagine how much less interesting this space would be with the back of those bookcases painted white??

-It’s the backing of the bookcases along with {this gorgeous round mirror} above the fireplace that really stand out when you walk into this space:
+It’s the grasscloth wallpaper along with {this gorgeous round mirror} above the fireplace that really stand out when you walk into this space:

 If you’ve never hung wallpaper before, wallpapered bookshelves are a great place to start – see my tips on wallpaper installation for the wallpaper glue I recommend and other hanging tips.